jaketae/jaketae.github.io/_posts/2019-12-12-gaussian-distribution.md

 $$\frac{1}{\Sigma} = \Sigma^{-1}$$

 to rearrange the expression.
-This gives us
+This is another example of when the matrix-scalar parallel intuition can come in handy: the scalar multiplicative identity is 1, whereas the equivalent in matrix world is the identity matrix $$I$$.
+Therefore, the reciprocal of a matrix can be interpreted as its inverse.
+From this observation, we can conclude that

 $$f = \frac{1}{\sqrt{2 \pi \Sigma}} e^{- \frac12 (x - \mu)^{T}\Sigma^{-1}(x - \mu)}$$